cruzgerman216/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby on Rails/C14-Associations-and-authentication-part-2.md

 Complete the following:

-- Users should be able to login, logout.
+- Users should be able to login, logout and delete their account.
 - Implement auto login.
 - Update views and styles